USING DRONES TO RECOVER BIPOC HISTORY

 The DRONe Project (Descendants Recovering our Names) seeks to create a new generation of BIPOC female innovators in the field of digital historic preservation and drone technology with the skills to becme high-income earners via a paid workforce development program.

 San Diego County became the home of numerous Black pioneers post-enslavement as a result of the California Gold Rush.
-The 2022-2023 program gives young women ages 16-19 the opportunity to work with innovative leaders in technology, LiDAR-enhanced drones and other advanced geospatial technology to learn more about how they lived and died.
+The 2022-2023 program gives young women ages 16-19 the opportunity to work with innovative leaders in technology, LiDAR-enhanced drones, and other advanced geospatial technology to learn more about how they lived and died.
 This active learning experience includes teaching the fundamentals of entrepreneurship to further empower participants to become technology pioneers.

-Julian Cemetery - Due to missing or vandalized headstones and burial markers, the exact location of some of the interred has been lost.
+Due to missing or vandalized headstones and burial markers, the exact location of some of the interred has been lost.
 We will work to document the location of everyone interred here.
 Many of the missing are BIPOC pioneers in the early history of Julian and San Diego County.